Sorokintech/Sorokintech/README.md

 Feel free to reach out if you want to collaborate, share ideas, or just geek out about the latest in the tech world.
 I'm always up for a coding challenge and a good laugh!

-Remember, in the words of a wise developer:

-> "Code is like humor.
-When you have to explain it, it’s bad." 💻

 Looking forward to learning, exploring, and coding our way to greatness together!
 Happy coding! 👩‍💻👨‍💻